reactjs/react-tabs/README.md

 In case you want to create your own component wrapping the ones that the library provides, you have to set its `tabsRole`.
 This is value is used inside react-tabs to check the role of a component inside `<Tabs />`.

+Possible values for tabsRole are:
+ * Tab
+ * TabPanel
+ * TabList

 ``` javascript
 import { Tabs, TabList, Tab, TabPanel } from 'react-tabs';